 Green: Spirulina, chlorella, matcha powder, or juiced spinach all do a nice job of giving you a pretty green color.
 If it’s a bluer green color as can be sometimes based on the brand of spirulina or chlorella, then add a little yellow base (a touch of turmeric) and it will give you a brighter green.

 Blue: Is a harder color to achieve.
-I find I need to use supplements to make this happen unless you have blue potatoes and a juicer and let them sit overnight (which works pretty good).
+I find I need to use supplements to make this happen unless you have blue potatoes and a juicer and let them sit overnight (which works pretty well).
 Dried Clitoria Ternatea powder or Blue Majik from E3Live does the job.

 Purple: Blueberries, blackberries, and maqui powder all when blended with water create a nice purple color.

 If you want pastel tones (Easter), then I use less color and more hot water in a mug.
 I also only let them sit for about 20 minutes to achieve that softer color.
-Oppositely, if you want a bold color, use more color and little to no water in a mug and let sit for 30 minutes- 1 hour.
+Oppositely, if you want bold color, use more color and little to no water in a mug and let sit for 30 minutes- 1 hour.
 We had so much fun with these today, the color turned out just like mini eggs which the kids totally loved.
 From my family to yours have a wonderful Easter.